 More and more channels are constantly opening up.
 Mobile gaming.
 Connected TVs.
 VR.
 Digital audio is of increasing importance.
 A 2019 survey of UK media and ad agency managers found 85% were intending to increase spend on podcast ads over the coming year.
 Home voice assistants are extending the digital audio segment.

 In an environment of perpetually increasing competition, publishers are already experimenting with diversified revenue streams.
-Early case studies can be seen in the traditional newspaper industry.
-Papers like The Guardian and The New York Times have been experimenting with a mixture of paywalls, reader contributions, events, sponsored content and innumerable other sources of income beyond their core offering.
+We can see early case studies in the traditional newspaper industry.
+Papers like The Guardian and The New York Times have been experimenting with a mixture of paywalls, reader contributions, events, sponsored content and innumerable other sources of income.

 For publishers, such diversification is a matter of survival.
 For advertisers, each new stream is another opportunity to reach consumers – and another opportunity to more precisely target potential customers, aided by publishers’ valuable 1st party data.